AnonJr/AnonJr.com/_posts/2017-09-14-13-Years-In-The-Valley-1.md

 In 1999 I graduated high school and went to the local community college - it was all I could afford.
 (There's a story there too, maybe another time.)
 I started in the mistaken assumption that since I enjoyed physics and all my science classes, and that since I enjoyed building and fixing things I should get into Engineering.
 Let's just say that second semester Calculus class made me re-think things.

-After a series of &hellp; events &hellip; I took a semester off.
+After a series of &hellip; events &hellip; I took a semester off.
 And a year later I started back up again.
 (Story there too, omitted to cut down on the rabbit trails.)

 I started in the Network Management program, and mostly enjoyed it.
 I didn't really get into computers until late-ish in high school.
 I was (and still am) acutely sensitive to the fact that much of what I learned was whatever I could pick up from whatever was around.